Axway/amplify-central/content/en/docs/amplify_relnotes/20220131_ampc_agents_relnotes.md

 ### Amplify Gateway agents enhancements

-* API can be shared across teams in the same environment: the discovery agent associates the team ownership of an API based on the organization the API belongs to.
-If a team name in AMplify matches an organization name in API Manager, then this API will be owned by this team, otherwise no team will own the API and only a Central administrator user will be able to see it.
-Refer to [Upgrade and agent - TODO LINK](/docs/connect_manage_environ/connected_agent_common_reference/upgrade_agent#) for more information about the agent setup for this feature.
+* API can be spread across teams in the same Amplify environment: the discovery agent associates the team ownership of an API based on the organization the API belongs to.
+If a team name in Amplify matches an organization name in API Manager, then this API will be owned by this team, otherwise no team will own the API and only a Central administrator user will be able to see it.
+The discovery agent does not need anymore the `CENTRAL_TEAM` variable unless you want all APIs be managed by a single team.

+Refer to [Upgrade and agent](/docs/connect_manage_environ/connected_agent_common_reference/upgrade_agent#axway-gateway-agents-upgrade) for more information about the agent setup for this feature.

 ### Amplify AWS Gateway agents enhancements